 What is an Outbreak?

-An outbreak occurs when there is an increase in the number of infections above the number normally expected for the setting, over a defined period of time.
+An outbreak is a sudden rise in the number of cases of a disease, above the number normally expected for the setting over a defined period of time.

 How to Report an Outbreak

 If you suspect an outbreak at your facility, contact APH as soon as possible to discuss outbreak management and control with a Public Health Inspector.
 During evenings, weekends and holidays, contact 705-254-6611.

 If you think that you may have an outbreak in your facility, please use the following definitions to determine if your facility is in a suspect or confirmed outbreak:

 Outbreaks in long-term care and retirement homes can be very stressful for residents, staff, visitors and family members; for some they can be life threatening.
 For the health and well being of the residents, patients, staff and visitors, it is important to follow the required instructions when faced with a possible outbreak.

 - If you are ill, do not visit!

 - Check in at the nursing station upon your arrival